Fritschi Tecton 12

 Bottom Line (For Now)

 The new Fritschi Tecton 12 is definitely an intriguing product, and the Marker Kingpin now has a direct competitor in the “tech bindings with an alpine-style heel” category.
 The Tecton’s design incorporates our favorite aspects of the Fritschi Vipec, and adds better power transfer in the heel.
 Again, we’ll continue to get more time in the Tecton 12 to compile our full review, and we’ll update along the way.
-But so far, we’ve been impressed, and we look forward to comparing it to several other tech bindings this season.
+But so far, we’ve been impressed, and you can now check out on the next page our findings after A/B-ing the Tecton 12 and Kingpin 13.